-- the bursts of labials tend to weak in energy (Fischer-Jørgensen, 1954; Fant, 1973) since they lack a front cavity and perceptual studies have shown that this energy difference in the burst can be used by listeners for distinguishing labials from alveolars (e.g., Ohde & Stevens, 1983).
-The overall intensity of the burst relative to that of the vowel has also been used by Jongman et al. (1985) for place of articulation distinctions in voiceless coronal stops produced by three adult male talkers of Malayalam. - The duration of the stop release up to the periodic onset of the vowel in CV syllables, i.e., voice onset time, can also provide information about the stop's place of articulation: in carefully controlled citation-form stimuli, within either voicing category, velar stops have longer VOTs than alveolar stops whose

-VOTs are longer than those of bilabial stops (e.g., Edwards, 1981; Lisker & Abramson, 1964; Kewley-Port, 1982; Zue, 1976).

-- The amplitude of the frication noise has been shown to distinguish perceptually the sibilant fricatives [s, ∫] from non-sibilants like [f, θ] (Behrens and Blumstein, 1988; Guerlekian, 1981; Hedrick and Ohde, 1993; Heinz & Stevens, 1961).
-Ali et al. (2001) found an asymmetry in perception such that decreasing the amplitude of sibilants leads them to be perceived as nonsibilants (whereas increasing the amplitude of nonsibilants does not cause them to be perceived as sibilants). - Studies by Harris (1958) and Heinz & Stevens (1961) showed that, whereas the noise carried more information for place distinctions than formant transitions, F2 and F3 may be important in distinguishing [f] from [θ] given that labiodentals and dentals have very similar noise spectra (see Tabain, 1998 for an analysis of spectral information above 10 kHz for the labiodental/dental fricative distinction).
-More recently, Nittrouer (2002) found that in comparison with children, adults tended to be more reliant on noise cues than formant transition cues in distinguishing [f] from [θ].
-F2-transitions in noise have been shown to be relevant for distinguishing [s] from [ʃ] acoustically and perceptually (Soli, 1981; 1982; Yeni-Komshian & Soli, 1981).
+- The bursts of labials tend to be weak in energy (Fischer-Jørgensen, 1954; Fant, 1973) since they lack a front cavity and perceptual studies have shown that this energy difference in the burst can be used by listeners for distinguishing labials from alveolars (e.g., Ohde & Stevens, 1983).
+The overall intensity of the burst relative to that of the vowel has also been used by Jongman et al. (1985) for place of articulation distinctions in voiceless coronal stops produced by three adult male talkers of Malayalam. - The duration of the stop release up to the periodic onset of the vowel in CV syllables, i.e., voice onset time (VOT), can also provide information about the stop's place of articulation: in carefully controlled citation-form stimuli, within either voicing category, velar stops have longer VOTs than alveolar stops, whose VOTs are longer than those of bilabial stops (e.g., Kewley-Port, 1982). - The amplitude of the frication noise has been shown to distinguish perceptually the sibilant fricatives [s, f] from nonsibilants like $[f, \theta]$ (Heinz & Stevens, 1961).
+Ali et al. (2001) found an asymmetry in perception such that decreasing the amplitude of sibilants leads them to be perceived as nonsibilants (whereas increasing the amplitude of nonsibilants does not cause them to be perceived as sibilants). - Studies by Harris (1958) and Heinz and Stevens (1961) showed that, whereas the noise carried more information for place distinctions than formant transitions, F2 and F3 may be important in distinguishing [f] from [θ] given that labiodentals and dentals have very similar noise spectra (see Tabain, 1998 for an analysis of spectral information above 10 kHz for the labiodental/dental fricative distinction).
+More recently, Nittrouer (2002) found that in comparison with children, adults tended to be more reliant on noise cues than formant transition cues in distinguishing [f] from [ $\theta$ ].
+F2 transitions in noise have been shown to be relevant for distinguishing [s] from [ $\int$ ] acoustically and perceptually (Soli, 1981).

-X.2.3 Obstruent voicing
+3.3 Obstruent voicing

-Voice onset time (VOT) is the duration from the stop release to the acoustic periodic, onset of the vowel and it is perhaps the most salient acoustic cue for distinguishing domain-initial voiced from voiceless stops in English and in many languages (Lisker & Abramson, 1964, 1967).
-If voicing begins during the closure (as in the example in Fig. 7), then VOT is negative.
-The duration of the noise in fricatives is analogous to VOT in stops and it has been shown to be an important cue for the voicing distinction within syllable-initial fricatives (Abbs & Minifie, 1969; Cole & Cooper, 1975) although noise duration is not always consistently less in voiced than in voiceless fricatives (Baum & Blumstein, 1987; Jongman, 1989).
+VOT is the duration from the stop release to the acoustic periodic onset of the vowel and it is perhaps the most salient acoustic cue for distinguishing domaininitial voiced from voiceless stops in English and in many languages (Lisker & Abramson, 1964, 1967).
+If voicing begins during the closure (as in the example in Figure 3.5), then VOT is negative.
+The duration of the noise in fricatives is analogous to VOT in stops and it has been shown to be an important cue for the voicing distinction within syllable-initial fricatives (Cole & Cooper, 1975) although noise duration is not always consistently less in voiced than in voiceless fricatives (Jongman, 1989).